© Alison Slattery

 Architecture and demographics

 Little Italy was still dominated by fields and farmland as recently as 1900.
 That history lives on in the Jean-Talon Market, originally where neighbouring farmers gathered to sell their fresh produce.
-Today, it’s a hopping, bustling place to wander about, shop, munch on street foods and more: meat, fish, cheese, bread, Mexican dishes at El Rey Del Taco, fresh oysters at La Boîte aux Huîtres, vegan sausages at Gusta – a world of flavours.
-Architecture fans will enjoy the many Art Deco buildings around the market, as well as the rows of tree-lined houses with painted spiral staircases – a Montréal classic.
-There’s a growing LGBT+ community establishing their homes in the area, as well as a ton of young families mixed in with the remaining Italian residents.
+Today, it’s a hopping, bustling place to wander about, shop, munch on street foods and more: meat, fish, cheese, bread, Mexican dishes at El Rey Del Taco, fresh fish & chip at Aqua Mare, yummy burgers and local beer at Le Pourvoyeur, — a world of flavours.
+Architecture fans will enjoy the many Art Deco buildings around the market, as well as the rows of tree-lined houses with painted spiral staircases — a Montréal classic.
+There’s a growing LGBTQ+ community establishing their homes in the area, as well as a ton of young families mixed in with the remaining Italian residents.

 Why residents love it

 There’s a lively, always buzzing energy on the main commercial strips in Little Italy, whether it’s the brunch, café and neighbourhood bar scene on Beaubien East, the Vietnamese food fest on Saint-Denis or the Italian emporia and many pretty boutiques on Saint-Laurent.
-That strip of the Main turns into party central during FIFA and Grand Prix F1 season – the street closes off traffic altogether to turn into a bumper-car racetrack!
+That strip of the Main turns into party central during FIFA and Grand Prix F1 season — the street closes off traffic altogether to turn into an open-air car museum.
 It all makes for the perfect mix of action-packed fun and quiet, residential lifestyle.
 Despite the community festivities, the side streets remain sleepy and quaint, green and lush.
 It’s the best of both worlds.

 A visitor’s handbook

-Little Italy has the jewel of the city at its core, Jean-Talon Market, but it’s a foodie destination for many other reasons – and I’m not even talking about the restaurant scene (that’s coming up next).
-Start with Milano – this sprawling Italian grocery store on the Main is packed with Italian specialties from pastas to cheeses to cured meats, as well as produce and pickled veggies and sweets.
+Little Italy has the jewel of the city at its core, Jean-Talon Market, but it’s a foodie destination for many other reasons — and I’m not even talking about the restaurant scene (that’s coming up next).
+Start with Milano — this sprawling Italian grocery store on the Main is packed with Italian specialties from pastas to cheeses to cured meats, as well as produce and pickled veggies and sweets.
 Nearby, Anatol has been an icon for decades as the most complete source of spices in the city.
 Quincaillerie Dante on Saint-Dominique is a chic hardware store that sells everything from the most stylish espresso machines to the best cookware.
 Cute boutique BELANGERMARTIN, on Saint-Laurent, is where you’ll find beautiful dishes to serve all that food on, as well as other home objects and even clothes.
-After all that shopping, stop into Caffè Italia for an espresso, or Notre Dame Des Quilles (a friendly pub with a small-scale bowling lane) or Cul Sec, Cave & Cantine (an organic wine bar with yummy nosh) for a quick refuel.
+After all that shopping, stop into Caffè Italia for an espresso, or Notre Dame Des Quilles (a friendly pub with a small-scale bowling lane).

 And when hunger strikes

 Starting with the Italian food: Primo & Secondo serves melt-in-your-mouth meat dishes and pastas that will make you cry “Mamma mia!” at the top of your lungs no matter how classy the joint.
-Impasto is also up there is the gastronomic experiences – the porchetta del nonno is nuts.
-There are various more down-home options for a quick pizza, starting with the delicious GEMA pizzeria (the margherita is stupendous), Pizza Motta, where there’s an amazing array of dishes to choose from in addition to pizza, and Elio Pizzeria, where on special days you can also get their home-rolled pasta.
+Impasto is also up there in the gastronomic experiences.
+There are various more down-home options for a quick pizza, starting with the delicious GEMA pizzeria (the margherita is standard-setting), Pizza Motta, where there’s an amazing array of dishes to choose from in addition to pizza, and Elio Pizzeria, where on special days you can also get their home-rolled pasta.
 Keep room for dessert, though, because the tucked away bakery Alati Caserta makes the best cannoli in town.
-For non-Italian flavours, there’s the famous homemade hotdogs at Chez Tousignant (no relation), the heartwarming brunch at Le Vieux Vélo, the market-fresh fine cuisine and organic wines at Pastaga, the Syrian and Armenian specialties at Le Petit Alep, the pub fare at Le Pourvoyeur at Jean-Talon Market… and of course the whole “marketful” of multicultural fare to explore.
+For non-Italian flavours, there’s the famous homemade hotdogs at Chez Tousignant (no relation), the heartwarming brunch at Le Vieux Vélo, the market-fresh fine cuisine and organic wines at Jaja (formerly known as Pastaga), the Syrian and Armenian specialties at Le Petit Alep, the Vietnamese pub fare at Cafeden… and of course the whole “marketful” of multicultural fare to explore at Jean-Talon Market.
+End your tour with some nice house-brewed draft beers at Birra - Bar à bières maison.
 Enjoy!